Lada Dedic - The Artist's Brain

 EXHIBITIONSApril 7 - April 29

-Lada Dedić is a slow art practitioner who utilises the intricate, almost surgical process of repetitive stitching to document the passage of time while exploring themes of medical anthropology, meditative contemplation and the interplay of science and art.
+In Self Portrait; Artist’s Brain, Lada Dedić utilises the intricate, almost surgical process of repetitive stitching to explore themes of meditative contemplation and the interplay of science and art.
+The work is an act of endurance and an exploration of duality; chronicling the passage of time.

-She utilises techniques and materials which unsettle dominant narratives around traditional mediums.
-Her ritualistic practice takes time, it is meditative, methodical and rhythmic which supports an ongoing investigation of the discipline required to remain in the moment while performing an act of endurance where every stitch is purposeful and calculated.
+The ritualistic practice takes time, it is meditative, methodical and rhythmic; supporting an ongoing investigation of the discipline required to remain in the moment while performing an act of endurance where every stitch is purposeful and calculated.

 10% of all proceeds will be donated to NeuRA, Neuroscience Research Australia